-Due to the huge impact the system has on daily operations, its modernisation usually requires much more than a small upgrade or a lift.
+Due to the huge impact the system has on daily operations, its modernization usually requires much more than a small upgrade or a lift.
 It’s rather an advanced procedure bringing a whole new value to the business.

-One thing to remember is that the legacy system modernisation doesn’t require an all-or-nothing attitude - changes may be introduced gradually, involving only the parts of the software that are crucial for daily operations.
+One thing to remember is that the legacy system modernization doesn’t require an all-or-nothing attitude - changes may be introduced gradually, involving only the parts of the software that are crucial for daily operations.
 It may entail refining or replacing the old system.
 The size and complexity of changes strongly depend on existing issues, the company strategy and long-term goals, which we’ll touch upon in a second.

-Never underestimate the importance of software modernisation
+Never underestimate the importance of software modernization

 Nowadays, flexibility and scalability are among the crucial factors leading to a company’s success.
 The progress is, however, impossible if outdated software stays in the way.
 Legacy software doesn’t support modern tools and cannot be connected to newer systems, causing serious maintenance issues.
 The problems appear also on the user experience level, as old systems don’t meet expectations of the customers who are now used to concepts like cloud services, machine learning, AR/VR, microservices, or big data.
-Integrating legacy software to third-party services requires a lot of resources and customisation activities, which can be avoided with modern, performant, easily-adaptable software.
-Finally, sometimes the app’s code is simply not optimised for the growing traffic.
+Integrating legacy software to third-party services requires a lot of resources and customization activities, which can be avoided with modern, performant, easily-adaptable software.
+Finally, sometimes the app’s code is simply not optimized for the growing traffic.

-Modernising the legacy software opens the door to new business opportunities, contributing to a significant revenue boost.
+Modernizing the legacy software opens the door to new business opportunities, contributing to a significant revenue boost.
 On the other hand, holding on to an outdated system for too long exposes the business to multiple risks, such as low performance or security issues, leading to the loss of customers and, as a result, revenue.

 Money, money, money

-Finances are one of the most important factors when considering the legacy system modernisation.
+Finances are one of the most important factors when considering legacy system modernization.
 While the process can be costly and lengthy, the longer you wait, the more expensive it actually becomes.
 It’s also worth remembering that maintaining an outdated system generates a lot of additional costs and it’s due to many different factors.
 First of all, more time is required to add features and make improvements.
 Older programming languages and tools are not supported anymore, which makes it difficult to introduce any updates and integrate the old system with any modern solutions.
 Similarly, legacy systems lead to higher maintenance costs.
-Finally, there are simply not enough developers specialised in the outdated technologies, which makes it hard to find experts who would be able to introduce any changes to the current system.
+Finally, there are simply not enough developers specialized in the outdated technologies, which makes it hard to find experts who would be able to introduce any changes to the current system.
 As a result, the recruitment process becomes tedious, long, and expensive.